-Once a month, on a Saturday, the Grace & Addiction committee sponsors a dinner for those facing addiction.
+Twice a month, on the first and third Saturday, the Grace & Addiction committee sponsors a dinner for those facing addiction.
 We make every effort to reach out to area churches, support groups, and rehabilitation/sober living facilities hoping God will lead through our doors all those in need of spiritual or physical nourishment.
 Dinners are held at St. Paul’s Social Hall.
 Food prep and setup begins 3:00, dinner served at 6:00.
 Dinner is always free of charge.
 Family and friends are welcome.
 Contact Lisa Shifflet at email@example.com or 410-960-4590

 Small Group Ministries in the Sykesville Parrish